 For all metering installation types, the Metering Provider must verify that the meter programming parameters, display and error functions are all correct in accordance with manufacturer specifications.
 This includes the measurement of the forward rotation of energy applied to the meter, and verifying that the correct pulse rates (for interval meters) have been programmed into the meter for the best possible resolution of energy data measurement and recording.

 For metering installations that involve the use of instrument transformers, the Metering Provider must validate register readings to the measured customer load where applicable and possible.
-The validation process may also include a timing check by comparing the output on the meter display and/or pulse indicators against load and time.
+The validation process may also include a timing check by comparing the output on the meter display and/or pulse indicators against load and time

+For a small customer metering installation where the metering coordinator has not obtained an exemption from AEMO under clause 7.8.4 in the rules to provide meter without telecommunications (type 4A), the Metering Provider must have processes in place to validate that the metering installation is a type 4 meter that meets the minimum services specifications..

-For sites involving remote acquisition of metering data, the Metering Provider must have processes in place to aid in the validation of interval metering data with the responsible person and/or Metering Data Provider.
+For sites involving remote acquisition of metering data, the Metering Provider must have processes in place to aid in the validation of interval metering data with the metering coordinator and/or Metering Data Provider.

 This process must confirm that remote communication with the meter is established and is of sufficient quality to support communication and metering data transfer.